OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-08.md

 ### Tutorial Part 8

 #### Routes - Telling the App what to do
-Our application is supposed to have to "screens":
+Our application is supposed to have two "screens":
 - Search box
 - Display screen for a bibliographic record
 To make our application work we have to tell it what urls to use for those two screens.
 This requires a routes.php file